Asbestos

 Amphibole Asbestos

-- Actinolite asbestos: This type has a dark color and was once used to make insulation materials, drywall, cement, and more.
+- Actinolite asbestos: This type has a dark color and was once used to make insulation materials, drywall, cement sheets, and more.

 - Amosite asbestos: Also known as brown asbestos, amosite asbestos was used in tile, roofing, gaskets, cement, and many kinds of insulation.

-- Anthophyllite asbestos: This type is yellow or brown in color.
-It was only used in some types of cement and insulation since it was less common than the other types.
+- Anthophyllite asbestos: This less-common type is yellow in color and was used in some cement and insulation.

-- Crocidolite asbestos: Also known as blue asbestos, this type was rarely used as it wasn’t as fire-resistant as the other types.
-It was sometimes used in tiles, insulation, and cement.
+- Crocidolite asbestos: Also known as blue asbestos, it was rarely used as it wasn’t as fire-resistant.
+It could be found in tiles, insulation, and cement.

-- Tremolite asbestos: Tremolite asbestos was highly resistant to heat, so it was often used in insulation, paint, plumbing materials, and more.
-This type has different colors, including milky white and green.
+- Tremolite asbestos: This was resistant to heat, so it was often used in insulation, paint, plumbing materials, and more.
+It has different colors, including milky white and green.
 It may have also polluted talcum powder since talc and tremolite are found alongside each other in rock deposits.

 Serpentine Asbestos